maj2idfar/Foundations-of-Machine-Learning-Course-Projects/README.md

-# Foundations-of-Machine-Learning
+# Foundations-of-Machine-Learning-Course-Projects
-Foundations of machine learning (ML) course projects at University of Tehran (Fall 2023)
+Foundations of machine learning (ML) course projects at University of Tehran (Fall 2024)